gaogaotiantian/viztracer/docs/source/viztracer.rst

         :value: False

         whether made viztracer to stop instrumenting for vdb, which would improve the overhead and the file size a bit

+        This attribute is automatically set to ``True`` when you are using command line

+    .. py:attribute:: save_on_exit
+        :type: boolean
+        :value: False

+        Whether to save to log if the program exits unexpectedly

         Setting it to ``True`` is equivalent to